 The function barrier() provides a partially defined order of execution between shader invocations.
 This ensures that values written by one invocation prior to a given static instance of barrier() can be safely read by other invocations after their call to the same static instance barrier().
-Because invocations may execute in undefined order between these barrier calls, the values of a per-vertex or per-patch output variable will be undefined in a number of cases enumerated in section 4.3.7 "Output Variables".
+Because invocations may execute in undefined order between these barrier calls, the values of a per-vertex or per-patch output variable or shared variables for compute shaders will be undefined in a number of cases enumerated in "Output Variables" (for tessellation control shaders) and "Shared Variables" (for compute shaders).

-The barrier() function may only be placed inside the function main() of the tessellation control shader and may not be called within any control flow.
+For tessellation control shaders, the barrier() function may only be placed inside the function main() of the shader and may not be called within any control flow.
 Barriers are also disallowed after a return statement in the function main().
+Any such misplaced barriers result in a compile-time error.